civican/legisinfo/44-1/bills/C-13/bill_text.md

       the number of complaints that were made the object of a compliance agreement under subsection 64.1(1), a description of the contravention that resulted in the agreement being entered into and an indication as to whether the federal institution complied with the agreement and, if not, any measures taken by the Commissioner as a result; and

-      the number of complaints that were made the object of an order under subsection 64.5(1), a description of the contravention that resulted in the order being made and an indication as to whether the federal institution complied with the order and, if not, any measures taken by the Commissioner as a result.
+      the number of complaints that were made the object of an order under subsection 64.5(1), a description of the contravention **or violation** that resulted in the order being made and an indication as to whether the federal institution complied with the order and, if not, any measures taken by the Commissioner as a result.

   **(2)** Section 66 of the Act is amended by adding the following after subsection (2):